Waisnu/LIferay-DXP-Hosting/README.md

 ## Project Description

 This project is built using Liferay DXP (Digital Experience Platform).
-We've developed a rich and user-centric design for our website, allowing users to subscribe to various hosting services.
+I've developed a rich and user-centric design for our website, allowing users to subscribe to various hosting services.

 ## Project Links